JimmyJr77/trileos/README.md

 3. Make your changes and commit them with descriptive messages.
 4. Push your changes to your fork.
 5. Create a pull request to the main repository.

-Please refer to the [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ## License